Make mobile Visa Paywave payments via NFC-enabled phones.

 Download a mobile payments app from your mobile phone provider or financial institution and load your existing Visa Credit, Debit or Prepaid accounts.
 Use your NFC-enabled mobile phone as a payment device at thousands of participating stores across Australia that accept Visa payWave.

-The mobile payment information is stored either:
+The mobile payment information is stored on the following:

-on a secure element within the SIM card.
+Secure element within the SIM card.

 As an alternative, consumers can use a sticker on the back of their mobile device with an embedded secure chip provided by their financial institution, enabling contactless payments.